0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 It has good AI players.
 It looks great.
 So why do I hate it?
 If you want to play more than 3 hanchan per day you have to pay.
 I can't read Japanese.
-But interpreting the UI after the limiting update it doesn't look like I just buy premium once and play whenever I want.
+But interpreting the UI after the limiting update, it doesn't look like I just buy premium once and play whenever I want.
 It looks more like buying a recharge for freemium mobile games.

 ### R